Surah Al-Inshiqaq (Surah 84 – The Sundering) describes how the earth and sky will break and fall on the Day of Judgment.

 Are you confident you have not ‘done wrong’ and never treated truth ‘as falsehood’ (lied) so that you can pass the judgment of that Day?

-The Prophet Isa al Masih PBUH came to help those who are not sure how their record of deeds will be given to them on Judgment Day.
+The Prophet Isa al Masih PBUH came to help those who are not sure how their record of deeds will stand on Judgment Day.
 He came to help those who have no help.
 He said in the Injil:

 Therefore Jesus said again, “Very truly I tell you, I am the gate for the sheep.
 8 All who have come before me are thieves and robbers, but the sheep have not listened to them.
 9 I am the gate; whoever enters through me will be saved They will come in and go out, and find pasture.
 10 The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full.